Sub Schools

 Senior Sub School

 The academic and personal development of students from Year 10 to Year 12 is managed by Senior Sub School.
-We promote the College values on a day-to-day basis and feel our students are exemplary role models to the junior school.
+With an emphasis on ‘Achieving Excellence’, our senior students are exemplary role models and promote the College values on a day-to-day basis.

 At Year 10 we work on transitioning students from Junior School to Senior School with a focus on responsibility and pathways.
 Students have the opportunity to study subjects offered in the VCE and VET program, and we offer a range of programs and guest speakers to support students on the journey.
-The “Choose Survival” program encourages students to be safe and look out for their mates, and students set achievable academic and personal goals in the “Shape your Destiny” seminar.
+In particular, the ‘Shape your Destiny’ program encourages students to set achievable academic and personal goals, whereas connections with local community groups encourage students to be safe and look after their mates.
 Students are also given able to complete work experience in Year 10, with many connecting with local business to gain an understanding of what skills are needed to be successful in a particular industry.

 The Senior Sub School consists of Year Level Managers, Sub School Manager and Sub School Assistant.
 We work closely in conjunction with the Wellbeing and Careers team to provide the best assistance to our students.